 I hope she carries out her General Manager affairs using better grammar than that, deals with her staff less confrontationally, and is less prone to jumping to conclusions without having a clue.

-Most of the primates on there seem obsessed with the concept of “an apology”.
+Most of the primates on BP’s Facebook page seem obsessed with the concept of “an apology”.
 It’s ironic that most Facebook users have never apologised to anyone in their entire lives – and they probably will never do so.
-That’s the kind of people they are.
+It’s the kind of people they are.
 This one, for example, seems to like the sound of his own keyboard (shame about the grammar, even though he’s allegedly a graduate) and answers himself repeatedly.
 Still, at least he can spell “apologise” after having repeated it so many times:

 You wanna go apologise to that dude that had one of your instructors cars hit his house,, proper harsh

 Yes we know the stdent n guy are fine.
 It was the guys irst concern befre saving u embarresment by blanking your r eg out on hs photos. a statement to the press s not the same as a personal apology to an nocent party in all this go do whats right, stop making excuses

 i asume the fact the driver is fine will mean a visit from him to apologise.
 The pupil and his ather have been to apologise

 Then there’s this guy who looks about 10 in his photo.
 And behaves like it, all baseball cap and walking with arms akimbo:

 Shocked to read about your car crashing into a friends house, definitely wouldn’t recommend you.

 This guy claims to be a managing director (of his own company):